 5. Games or mods

 Last but not least, there’s always room for a little bit of entertainment.
 Making games – or complex modifications (so-called “mods”) for existing ones – can be a pretty good side project for your development team.
-It’s probably not a good idea to try to create something big from scratch (it would take a lot of time, and the lack of tangible results can get frustrating), but there are easy-to-use platforms that can help channel your people’s creativity.
+It’s probably not a good idea to try to create something big from scratch (it would take a lot of time, and the lack of tangible results can get frustrating), but there are easy-to-use tools and platforms that can help channel your people’s creativity.